JetBrains/teamcity-documentation/topics/configuring-connections-to-docker.md

 ## Connecting to Private Cloud Registry

-TeamCity supports the Azure container registry storing Docker images.
+TeamCity supports the Azure container registry storing Docker/Linux images.
 You can authenticate using the [Service principal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#service-principal) (the principal ID and password are used as the connection credentials) or [Admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account).

 Amazon Elastic Container Registry (AWS ECR) is supported: specify the AWS region and your AWS Security Credentials when configuring the connection.